-Critical Elements grants to Lomiko the exclusive right and option to acquire, on or before December 31, 2022, and can be extended until 2023, an initial 49% Earned Interest in the Bourier Property by issuing to Critical Elements an aggregate of 5,000,000 common shares of Lomiko, by making a cash payments to Critical Elements totalling \$50,000 and by incurring or funding Exploration Expenditures for a total amount of \$1,300,000 on the Property, as follows:
+Critical Elements grants to Lomiko the exclusive right and option to acquire, on or before December 31, 2023, an initial 49% Earned Interest in the Bourier Property by issuing to Critical Elements an aggregate of 5,000,000 common shares of Lomiko, by making a cash payments to Critical Elements totalling \$50,000 and by incurring or funding Exploration Expenditures for a total amount of \$1,300,000 on the Property, as follows:

-- making a cash payment to Critical Elements of \$25,000 within a delay of five days following the execution of the Agreement (non-refundable) (condition fulfilled); - making a cash payment to Critical Elements of \$25,000 within a delay of five days following the receipt of the required approvals from the Exchange (condition fulfilled);

-- issuing to Critical Elements 5,000,000 common shares immediately following the receipt of the required approvals from the Exchange (condition fulfilled); and - incurring or funding Exploration Expenditures aggregating not less than \$1,300,000 (\$750,823 already been incurred as of the date of this MD&A), consisting of exploration and evaluation expenses, expenses related to the Bourier property claims and management fees) on the Bourier Property before December 31, 2022 and can be extended until 2023.
+- making a cash payment to Critical Elements of \$25,000 within a delay of five days following the execution of the Agreement (non-refundable) (condition fulfilled); - making a cash payment to Critical Elements of \$25,000 within a delay of five days following the receipt of the required approvals from the Exchange (condition fulfilled); - issuing to Critical Elements 5,000,000 common shares immediately following the receipt of the required approvals from the Exchange (condition fulfilled); and - incurring or funding Exploration Expenditures aggregating not less than \$1,300,000 (\$725,336 already been incurred and charged back as of the date of this MD&A), consisting of exploration and evaluation expenses, expenses related to the Bourier property claims and management fees) on the Bourier Property before December 31, 2023.
 As stipulated in the amended option agreement entered between the Company and Lomiko.